-I have been collecting matchcovers from businesses located on Route 66 for twenty years.
+I have been collecting matchcovers from businesses located on Route 66 for about twenty years.
 I like matchcovers very much but quite frankly I prefer postcard souvenirs.
 After all, a postcard is not only a souvenir from a Route 66 business but it also has a nice picture of the enterprise, something that I value highly.
 Very few matchbooks were printed with a picture of the business and if one was the picture would have been a small low-resolution image.
 That said, matchbooks and matchcovers can make a much more comprehensive collection than postcards.
 Why?
 Well, most Route 66 businesses that had postcards for distribution had matchbooks too.
 But more importantly the converse is not true.
 Whereas many motels offered both postcards and matchbooks, most other traveler-oriented businesses, like restaurants, cafes, and gasoline stations, only distributed matchbooks and they never had postcards.
 In many cases the only way to acquire a souvenir today from these long-ago businesses is to acquire a matchbook or matchcover.

 Many veteran matchbook collectors greatly appreciate the early highly-detailed and colorful artwork and style of matchbooks from the World War II era and earlier but Route 66 collectors by circumstance usually acquire matchbooks that were printed and distributed during the post-War halcyon years of Route 66.
 (Although not exceptionally rare, only a small minority of Route 66 matchbooks can be dated back before World War II.)
 It was during the post-War decades that Americans traveled the highways and roadside business owners increasingly purchased custom-printed matchbooks from matchbook manufacturers for free distribution to their customers.
 After all, this was a time when almost half of American adults smoked and there were no restrictions on lighting-up wherever and whenever one wanted.
 The matchbook was a small and inexpensive advertising item that would remind the smoker about the business from which it was acquired every time that person pulled the matchbook out to use it.